 People in the biohacking space are often thought of as “fringe” and seen as individuals without medical knowledge or training.
 That is sometimes difficult for people to accept because we have become ingrained in the idea that doctors always have the answers.
 I find that the beauty of biohacking is that we are each our own experimenters and health explorers.
 Biohacking allows us to do our own research on ourselves and see correlations for our own bodies in a holistic, rather than reductionist way.

 Biohacking can become part of the scientific discussion when enough people have had good experiences and then talk about it.
 One example of this is with cold thermogenesis (e.g., ice baths, cold showers).
 So many people have started to experiment with this; including people like Wim Hof, that now this is being studied in clinical settings.

 Biohacking is a form of citizen science that allows people to see patterns and correlations and then makes for the scientific process to be even faster since we already have hypotheses and data from wearables to back it up.

 7. Which country is leading the charge in innovation and accepting these biohacking practices and incorporating them to mainstream deployment into their healthcare systems?

 Finland, Russia, Israel, and Germany are doing great things with biohacking and deploying these things more mainstream.
-They have cultures that are data oriented and technologies that have been around for a long time.
-The US and the UK lead the charge in marketing of these products and technologies as they understand how to make these things more consumer friendly.
+They have cultures that are data-oriented and technologies that have been around for a long time.
+The US and the UK lead the charge in marketing these products and technologies as they understand how to make these things more consumer-friendly.